oracle/oci-go-sdk/README.md

 ```

 ### Making a request
-Making request can be achieved by: create a client for the service that you wish to work with, followed by calling
+Making request can be achieved by: creating a client for the service that you wish to work with, followed by calling
 the a function in the above client
 - *Creating a client*: all packages provide a function to create clients.
 It is of the form `NewXXXClientWithConfigurationProvider`.
 You can create a new client by passing a struct that conforms to the `ConfigurationProvider` interface.